-It is important to consider a number of questions as early as possible as you countdown to launch.
+With the average "deal announced to closed" cycle amounting to 136 days in 2017, it is important to consider a number of questions as early as possible as you get ready for the M&A journey.
+BofAML has access to Checklists and Project plans to assist you in this process.
 Plus the full implications of a deal will need to be examined — including the treasurer’s role, financing, liquidity and more — to maximize the value of a transaction.

 Cerner’s pre-deal race to achieve efficient integration

 What happens after a deal is closed is another key area of involvement for treasurers.
-From working capital to liquidity structures, find out what’s required to successfully conclude the integration plan.
+Some key areas of focus you should consider are:

 Treasury Integration from